palm3r/Hey0Plugins/Market/README.md

 				plugins/
 					Market/
 						plugin.ini
-						goods.txt
+						items.txt
 						money.txt

 1. Open server/bin/server.properties, and add Market to the value of plugins:

 		example) plugins=Market,...

-1. Open server/bin/groups.txt. add "/market" to the group which can use admin commands
+1. Open server/bin/groups.txt. add "/market" to the group which can change item settings in the market

 		example) mods:d:/market,....